-Wireless internet cards - also called laptop cards, wireless modems and PC cards - are devices that attach to your computer to give you access to the internet over a wireless carrier’s cellular network.
-Most wireless internet cards now support 3G data speeds, and are convenient if you want to access the internet wirelessly anywhere, anytime, without a Wi-Fi hotspot or a wired connection.
+Mobile hotspots, also called MiFi, wireless Internet cards, laptop cards, wireless modems and PC cards - are devices that attach to your computer either via WiFi or direct connection to give you access to the Internet over a wireless carrier’s cellular network.
+Most mobile hotspots now support 4G data speeds, and are convenient if you want to access the internet wirelessly anywhere, anytime, without a Wi-Fi hotspot or a wired connection.

 My laptop has Wi-Fi.
-Do I need a laptop card?
+Do I need a mobile hotspot?

-No, but a wireless internet card and data plan from your wireless carrier will let you access the internet at high speeds from anywhere in the country where your carrier provides coverage – indoors, outdoors, or even on the road.
-With Wi-Fi you need to be within range of a Wi-Fi hot spot (usually 20-30 feet) to get connectivity to the internet.
+No, but a mobile hotspot and data plan from your wireless carrier will let you access the internet at high speeds from anywhere in the country where your carrier provides coverage – indoors, outdoors, or even on the road.
+With Wi-Fi you need to be within range of a Wi-Fi hotspot (usually 20-30 feet) to get connectivity to the internet.

 How much does this kind of connection cost per month?

-To use a wireless internet card, you will need a data plan subscription from a wireless carrier.
+To use a wireless internet card or mobile hotspot, you will need a data plan subscription from a wireless carrier.
 Most carriers’ standard data plan offers 5 GB (or gigabytes) of data use per month for about $60 per month.
 This information is intended as a guide and actual usage and rates may vary.

 So the standard data plan includes up to 5 GB of data – how much is that?